 The Samsung HW-Q80R is a better overall performing soundbar than the Samsung HW-Q60T.
 The Samsung HW-Q80R is larger in size, which might be a bit more difficult to fit in your setup, but it has a much better-balanced sound profile that still delivers a thumpy, rumbly bass.
 It's louder, has height channels so it can support Atmos content, and you can use Wi-Fi to stream your audio.
 However, the HW-Q60T has an auto-volume feature.
 It also has EQ presets such as Game Pro mode, which is great for gamers who don't want to tinker with their audio too much.

 The Vizio SB46514-F6 is a better overall performing 5.1 channel soundbar than the Samsung HW-Q60T.
 The Vizio is technically a 5.1.4 setup and it has a better-balanced sound profile that delivers a thumpy, rumbly bass.
-It has a remarkable center channel performance, its surround and height channels support Atmos content, and the bar can get loud too.
+It has a remarkable center channel performance, its surround and height channels support Atmos content.
 However, the Samsung is similarly well-built and offers more sound enhancement features like a dialogue enhancement feature as well as a graphic EQ and presets.

 The LG SK10Y is a slightly better overall soundbar than the Samsung HW-Q60T.
 The LG is a 5.1.2 channel soundbar that has a better balanced sound profile with more thump and rumble than the Samsung.
 It also has height channels to support Atmos content, and it has two HDMI In ports.
 You can even use Wi-Fi and Chromecast built-in to stream your audio from your mobile devices.
 However, the Samsung can get louder and it has a graphic EQ plus presets such as Game Pro mode, designed with gamers in mind.